-2. Start a new project: select File Tab → New → Project and then select Imperial-Architectural Template from the drop-down list, and then click OK.
+- 2. Start a new project: select File Tab → New → Project click Browse, select default.rte, and then click Open and then OK. - a.
+Or, click New...
+(Models) from the Home screen.

 The drawing window is set to the Level 1 Floor Plan view.
 The 2D drafting will be done in a drafting view.
 Next you will learn how to create one of these views.